stackengine/angular-smart-collection/README.md

 There are only two functions that SmartCollection provides inherently:

 * **items()** - Returns a reference to the collection array.
-It will always return the /same/ reference to the /same/ array every time it is called.
+It will always return the *same* reference to the *same* array every time it is called.
 You should *not* add or remove items from this array directly.

 * **item(id)** - Returns a reference to a single model object from the collection,